Skip to main content

 $emitter = new SyncEmitter($collector_uri, "http", "POST", 50);

-Whilst you can force the buffer size to be greater than 1 for a GET Request; it will not yield any performance changes as we can still only send 1 event at a time.
+Whilst you can force the buffer size to be greater than 1 for a GET Request; it doesn't yield any performance changes as we can still only send 1 event at a time.

 Constructor: